ErraticPattern/obsidian-ideas/2 - Source Material/Articles/mavrosMobileEEGStudy2022.md

-> TBR was computed by averaging baselinecorrected theta (4–7.5 Hz) and beta (13–24.5 Hz) power across all frontal electrodes (F3, F4, F7, F8, FP1, FP2, AFz, Fz), and then TBR was calculated by dividing the average frontal theta power by the average frontal beta power.
+> TBR was computed by averaging baselinecorrected theta (4–7.5 Hz) and beta (13–24.5 Hz) power across all frontal electrodes (F3, F4, F7, F8, FP1, FP2, AFz, Fz), and then TBR was calculated byt

 - **Color**: #a28ae5 (Purple)
-- **Date**: 2024-10-22 10:28 pm
+- **Date**: 2024-10-28 4:45 pm

 ---